TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_advanced_test_automation.md

 C deployment says: the product is on the shelf.<br>

 #### Describe a Continuous Delivery!
-Developers push their code on different branches, then branches merged back to main. <br>
+Continuous Delivery (CD): is a software engineering approach where developers push their code on different branches<br>, merging back to main in short cycles. <br>
 Automated test are running to verify the system integration and quality.
-The product ready to deliver.
+In case test are passed, the product should be<br> stored by version control system in a ready-to-deliver state.<br>
+It aims to build, test, and release software with greater speed and frequency.

 #### Compare 2 popular CI systems, one of them should be Jenkins!
+-->
 #### What is Docker, why is it useful?
-Docker is a tool designed to make it easier to create, deploy, and run applications by using containers.
-Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and ship it all out as one package.
+Docker is a tool designed to make it easier to create, deploy, and run applications by using containers.<br> Containers allow developers to package up an application with every part it needs, such as libraries and other dependencies,<br> and ship it all out as one reusable and cloneable package.

-Why:

-With Docker, developers can focus on writing code without worrying about the system on which their code will run.
-Applications become truly portable.
-You can repeatably run your application on any other machine running Docker with confidence.
-For operations staff, Docker is lightweight, easily allowing the running and management of applications with different requirements side by side in isolated containers.
-This flexibility can increase resource use per server and may reduce the number of systems needed because of its lower overhead, which in turn reduces cost. consistency, speed and isolation
+With Docker, developers can focus on writing code without worrying about the system on which their code will run.<br> Applications become truly portable.
+Running application using different OS becoming very easy in comparing to set up<br>
-By consistency, I mean that Docker provides a consistent environment for your application from development all the way through production– you run from the same starting point every time.
-By speed, I mean you can rapidly run a new process on a server.
-Because the image is preconfigured and installed with the process you want to run,it takes the challenge of running a process out of the equation.
+and maintain virtual machines.<br>
+Different requirements can fulfilled in isolated containers.
+This flexibility can increase scalability and reusability.<br>
+Consistency and isolation are granted as a result of using every time a copy of image and run it in a container.
+Set up and execution time reduced because the image is preconfigured and installed along every required parts.
-By isolation, I mean that by default each Docker container that’s running is isolated from the network, the file system and other running processes.
+Docker take care of isolation, while by default each Docker container that’s running is isolated from the network.
-Compare 2 popular Test Automation IDE, one of them should be Katalon Studio!

 #### Compare 2 popular Test Automation IDE, one of them should be Katalon Studio!

-the process of executing automated tests as part of the software delivery pipeline to obtain immediate feedback on the business risks associated with a software release candidate.
-Continuous testing includes the validation of both functional requirements and non-functional requirements; the scope of testing extends from validating bottom-up requirements or user stories to assessing the system requirements associated with overarching business goals.
+-->